Journal Writing Examples and Activities—

 Journal Writing Example Resources

-- How to write a journal entry with examples on wikihow
+- How to write plus journal entry example on wikihow

 - See images of journal writing examples for kids